patrodyne/hisrc-hyperjaxb/ejb/assembly/samples/publication/README.md

 This [demonstration (zip)][20] confirms the observations reported in this [issue][7] and provides some approaches to address it; but, a full resolution will require some review and changes to a future release.

+#### [JPA][1] Inheritance Strategy

+The *[Inheritance][8]* annotation defines the inheritance strategy to be used for an entity class hierarchy.
+It is specified on the entity class that is the root of the entity class hierarchy.

+> **Note:** If the *[Inheritance][8]* annotation is not specified or if no inheritance type is specified for an entity class hierarchy, the `SINGLE_TABLE` mapping strategy is used.

+There are three basic strategies that are used when mapping a class or class hierarchy to a relational database:

++ a single table per class hierarchy

++ a joined subclass strategy, in which fields that are specific to a subclass are mapped to a separate table than the fields that are common to the parent class, and a join is performed to instantiate the subclass.

++ a table per concrete entity class

 #### Change the Inheritance Strategy

 Currently in v2.1.0, **HyperJAXB** implements the inheritance strategy in [EntityMapping#getInheritanceStrategy(...)][80] as a non-configurable default: